The Pacman Frog is a colorful amphibian native to many countries in South America.

 Red leg syndrome and flavobacteriosis are two commonly diagnosed bacterial illnesses in this frog.

 Both conditions are caused by dirty substrate or water and stress.

 Pacman Frog Setup

-Pacman frogs live in both tropical and dry forests.
+Pacman frog’s natural habitat is both tropical and dry forests.

 These amphibians like to burrow.

 Their substrate should be three to four inches deep and nonabrasive so they can bury themselves.

 Coconut fiber is the best choice because it is soft, retains moisture, and is cheap to buy in bulk.
 Keep the coconut fiber damp but not wet.
 Squeezing the substrate should yield a few drops of water.

 Humidity is another important factor in keeping a healthy frog.